Online · Small Groups · Oxford, Cambridge & Imperial

 Previously the Oxford PAT

-Students and parents who have searched for Oxford PAT preparation will find this course directly relevant.
+Students and parents searching for an oxford pat online course or esat course online will find this programme directly relevant.
 The Oxford Physics Aptitude Test (PAT) was an Oxford University admissions test and the inspiration for this site’s domain name, which retains search value for those familiar with the legacy name.
-Cambridge now uses the ESAT for applicants to Physics, Physics & Philosophy, and Engineering.
+Oxford, Cambridge, and Imperial College now use the ESAT for applicants to Physics, Physics & Philosophy, and Engineering.
 Our preparation programme has been fully updated for the current ESAT format and syllabus.
 Oxford University’s own preparation course — formerly known as “Preparing for Oxford PAT” — is now called “Preparing for Oxford Physics”.